alfredosalzillo/masquerades/README.md

 * write css in js
 * no need to manage class names
 * support [stylis](https://github.com/thysultan/stylis.js) css
+## Compatibility
+* This library uses [Constructible Style Sheets](https://wicg.github.io/construct-stylesheets/).
+Depending on your targets you may need to include a [polyfill](https://www.npmjs.com/package/construct-style-sheets-polyfill) for browsers that don't support them.
 ## Hints
 ### Webstorm support
 For add support for stylus in styled tagged template,